 Pursuant to our Corporate Governance Guidelines, the Board is responsible for setting the compensation of its independent directors.
-For fiscal 2018, the retainer we paid our non-employee directors was increased from \$85,000 to \$100,000.
+For fiscal 2021, the retainer we paid our non-employee directors was \$130,000.
 The retainer consists of a mix of cash and equity.
 The cash portion of the retainer, \$30,000, is paid in quarterly installments on the first day of each fiscal quarter.
-The equity portion of the retainer was increased from \$55,000 to \$70,000 in time-based vesting restricted stock, which will vest at the Annual Meeting.
-In fiscal 2018, we did not pay directors for attending meetings of the Board or its committees, but we did pay directors for lead directorship and committee membership and chairmanship as well as reimbursed our independent directors for their expenses incurred in attending Board and committee meetings.
-Our directors receive retainers for their participation as members of committees of the Board equal to \$8,000 for Audit Committee membership, \$5,000 for Compensation Committee membership and \$4,000 for Nominating and Corporate Governance Committee membership.
-Directors who serve as a chairperson of a committee of the Board receive retainers equal to \$15,000 for the Audit Committee chairpersonship, \$10,000 for the Compensation Committee chairpersonship.
-Our Lead Director also receives a retainer equal to \$10,000 for Board lead directorship.
+The equity portion of the retainer, \$100,000 in time-based vesting restricted stock units payable in the Company's common stock, will vest at the Annual Meeting.
+In fiscal 2021, we did not pay directors for attending meetings of the Board or its committees, but we did pay directors for lead directorship and committee membership and chairmanship as well as reimbursed our independent directors for their expenses incurred in attending Board and committee meetings.
+Our directors receive retainers for their participation as members of committees of the Board equal to \$12,500 for Audit Committee membership, \$10,000 for Compensation Committee membership and \$7,500 for Nominating and Corporate Governance Committee membership.
+Directors who serve as a chairperson of a committee of the Board receive retainers equal to \$25,000 for the Audit Committee chairpersonship, \$20,000 for the Nominating and Corporate Governance Committee chairpersonship, \$20,000 for the Compensation Committee chairpersonship.
+Our Lead Director also receives a retainer equal to \$15,000 for Board lead directorship.